Anoncheg1/pinyin-isearch/README.md

 # Featurs
 - should not conflict with other isearch modes
 - fix isearch jumping without return.
-- fallback to search for normal latin text if strict mode is not enabled.
+- fallback to search for normal latin text by default

 ## Features of Chinese characters search
 - search from the first character entered.